 Potential Emerging Markets to Keep an Eye On

 As we look toward the future of cannabis in this country, a few states stand out.
 Already a medicinal use state, Louisiana looks as though it may be ready to legalize cannabis within the next year.
 Vermont is another potential emerging market.
 Although cannabis has already been technically legalized in Vermont, there’s no framework in place for it at all.
 Once the state establishes a framework, then the market can flourish.

 Other emerging markets in Montana and South Dakota may be on the horizon as well.
 Since 2004, Montana has allowed the medicinal use of cannabis.
 This year, though, there are two 420-friendly initiatives on the ballot — one of which would make 18 the legal age for purchasing, possessing, and consuming cannabis.

 Furthermore, South Dakota has some lofty goals for legalization.
 Through Amendment A and Measure 26, the state seeks to permit the medicinal use of cannabis as well as completely legalize it.
 These initiatives would also establish a framework for cannabis in the state.
 This is one of the most ambitious pieces of cannabis legislation we’ve ever seen.

 The only consistent thing in 2020 has been inconsistency.
 Several formerly-prominent markets have lost their momentum while new emerging markets grow.
 If there’s one thing this year has taught us, it’s that we can’t count anyone out.
 Markets are volatile and can grow or shrink before our eyes.

 Looking ahead, the outcome of this election will dramatically influence the future of cannabis in the United States.
 A wave of cannabis-friendly legislators can open doors for emerging and established markets alike.

 Do you want to succeed in your cannabis market?
-Contact us to schedule a free consultation today!
+Contact us to schedule a consultation today!